CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 In the example topology, VMs are located on two different physical ESXi hypervisors.
 They are in the same IP subnet and connected to the same VMware Logical Switch.
 As they are divided by a layer 3 underlay network, the NSX overlay provides VM-to-VM communication.

-The ESXi hypervisors are connected using active/active LAG to the leaf switches for redundancy and additional throughput.
+The ESXi hypervisors are connected using active-active LAG to the leaf switches for redundancy and additional throughput.
 Cumulus MLAG and VRR are configured to support this ESXi requirement.

 {{% notice note %}}